wpXtreme/wpdk/index.md

 * **Your WordPress develop becomes easier**, thanks to the evergrowing WordPress objects that WPDK makes immediately available for you: quick generation of a plugin infrastructure, shortcodes manipulation, filesystem and datetime helpers, ecc.

+* **Your WordPress develop becomes productive**, because you stop writing the same source code for the same purpose in your WordPress creations.
+Basic infrastructures for developing plugins and themes for WordPress are embedded into WPDK, and thus immediately available to you in any creation you develop.

 * **Your WordPress develop becomes faster**, thanks to internal structure of WPDK: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the OO pattern of WPDK allows smart intellisense, and the internal documentation written in PHPDoc format allows you full and direct help inline during develop.

-* **Your WordPress develop becomes enjoyable**, thanks to the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.
+* **Your WordPress develop becomes enjoyable**, because of the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.
+But especially because *you can quickly get efficient and powerful results*.
+See the [WPDK how to] for demos, or [take a look to wpXtreme plugins], all developed using the WPDK technology.

 * **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.